Yashmodi59/ResearchMiner/DEPLOYMENT_GUIDE.md

 1. Check Python version (use 3.10 or 3.11)
 2. Use requirements-deploy.txt instead of requirements.txt
 3. Remove any camelot references temporarily
-4. Ensure Java is available for tabula-py
+4. Java for tabula-py: Usually available by default on deployment platforms
+   - **First run**: tabula-py auto-downloads JAR files (may take 30-60 seconds)
+   - **Subsequent runs**: Uses cached files (fast startup)

 ### Alternative minimal requirements:
 If issues persist, use this minimal set: